 CVAD Career Roundtable

 The CVAD Career Roundtable is a forum for students to discuss and discover career opportunities in visual arts, design, museum studies, art education, art history, and other fields that may or may not relate to art and design.
-The Career Roundtable provides first-year and all CVAD students an opportunity to prepare for career possibilities and connect with mentors.
+The Career Roundtable sessions, listed on the CVAD News and Views website, provide first-year and all CVAD students opportunities to prepare for career possibilities and connect with mentors.

 The CVAD Career Roundtable is a collaboration of the Foundations program and the UNT Career Center.
 For more information, contact Binod Shrestha, director, Foundations, or Marcy Bishop-Lilley, career development coach, UNT Career Center.

 The Foundations program believes in a tensegrity design structure that builds, cultivates, and fosters a creative, collaborative, resilient and culturally curious community of artists, scholars, educators, and practitioners.

 The Foundations program in the College of Visual Arts and Design provides a broad foundation to develop the practical skills and conceptual methodologies necessary to enter any of the visual arts majors within the college.
 The program promotes the understanding of historic and contemporary currents and their relationships.

 The Foundations program takes as its mission to equip and nurture a community of first-year students with intercultural curiosity, transformable and transferable skills and knowledge.
 Students will be taught to embrace failure, succeed in a subsequent study, and become creative and resilient global citizens, artists, scholars, educators, practitioners and leaders in their chosen fields.